Elizabethan government: Privy Council

-The Privy Council was Elizabeth's group of advisers.
-Its main purpose was to give numerous different opinions and the monarch decided on the issue at hand.
-(However, the advice was often ignored; the Council still carried out her wishes.)
+The Privy Council was a group of specially chosen advisors that functioned as the principal executive branch of Elizabeth's government.
+Both Elizabeth and the members of the Council worked to ensure that no single member monopolized royal confidence.
+When advice from the Council was followed, Elizabeth was sure to make it seen that all decisions were the expression of Her royal will, not the reflection of the influence of any one councilor or group of councilors.
 Routine administration was usually left to the Council.
 It was involved in matters of religion, military, the queen's security, economics, and the welfare of the citizens.
 It dealt with national and individual interest matters, issued proclamations in the queen's name, and supervised law and enforcement.

-The Council could make decisions, but the monarch could veto (turn down or overturn) anything without question.
-Who was in it depended on who the queen wanted there.
-However, certain powerful noblemen were necessary for the Council so that their and their realms' interests were represented to avoid a rebellion.
-Believing that more members (and therefore more different opinions) would cause more problems, Elizabeth dropped the previous member count of 50 to 19 and eventually 11 by 1597.
-The Counsellors employed assistants who did most of the work.
-At first, they met only 3 times a week; by the end of Elizabeth's reign, they met almost every day.
+The Council could make decisions, but Elizabeth reserved the right to veto anything with which she disagreed without question.
+Membership was decided entirely by the Queen however, certain powerful noblemen were necessary for the Council so that their and their realms' interests were represented to avoid a rebellion.
+Believing that more members (and therefore more different opinions) would cause more problems, Elizabeth dropped the previous member count from 50 to 19 and eventually 11 by 1597.
+The Counselors employed assistants who did most of the work.
+When first established they met only 3 times a week; by the end of Elizabeth's reign, they met almost every day.

-The Secretary of State led the Council.
-William Cecil effectively led it; he was wise, cautious, cooperative with Elizabeth, and trusted above all others.
-Elizabeth's personal secretary, and chief adviser until his death, and therefore very influential; due to his great administrative ability, he had the reputation of one of the greatest English statesmen – historians have even debated whether the success of Elizabeth's rule was more due to William Cecil or Elizabeth.
+An important member of the Privy Council was Elizabeth’s Secretary of State, William Cecil.
+Cecil was close to Elizabeth even before she was queen, and their personal relationship was described as one of confidence, trust, and mutual respect.
+Cecil played an important role in some of the first businesses of the Queen's government; the making of peace with France and Scotland and the re-establishment of a reformed polity in the church.
+Some of his most critical work was driving French forces from Scotland and winning his Queen the right to interfere in Scottish affairs in order to sustain the terms of the 1560 treaties.
 His son, Robert Cecil, was also a member of Queen Elizabeth's Privy council.

+Robert Dudley was appointed to the Privy Council in October 1562.
+At the time he was widely considered to be Elizabeth’s favorite and this favor meant he immediately became part of the Council’s senior members.
+Exact information on Dudley’s political role and influence is unavailable due to the dispersed nature of his personal papers and correspondence.